Fhong10/flhong03.github-io/_publications/semiconductor-physics.md

 ## WSe2/WS2 Heterostructure Device

+I built the similar stack using WS2 and WSe2 to study Terahertz Phonons(ultra-high frequency sound waves)

 <img src="{{ '/images/Wdevice.png' | relative_url }}"
      alt="Wdevice"
      style="max-width: 420px; width: 100%; height: auto; display: block; margin: 0 0 12px 0;">

+By applying the acoustic waves, we analyzed the behavior of inciden, reflected and trasmitted phonon pulses within the van der Waals heterostructure.
+This analysis helps in understanding how the materials in the heterostructure influence the propagation and behavior of terahertz phonons.